-Postpartum hemorrhage during a first pregnancy does not affect future fertilityJanuary 22nd, 2013 in Obstetrics & gynaecology /
+Postpartum hemorrhage during a first pregnancy does not affect future fertilityJanuary 22, 2013 in Medicine & Health / Obstetrics & gynaecology

 First pregnancies complicated by postpartum haemorrhage (PPH) have no detrimental effect on future fertility but women who have caesarean sections at the time of PPH are less likely to conceive again, finds a new study published today in BJOG: An International Journal of Obstetrics and Gynaecology.